 I’m always surprised by the number of people who tell me they don’t know what kale is, and why should they?
-It’s not like grocery stores display it next to the spinach packaged neatly in plastic containers that’s been washed three times.
+It’s not like grocery stores display it next to the spinach packaged neatly in plastic containers and washed three times.
 It’s usually in a small bin, hidden with other obscure vegetables like brussels sprouts and beets.

 What a shame!
 Kale is inexpensive, packed full of nutrients, and holds up well in sautes, soups and stews.
 It’s a leafy form of cabbage.
 Colorful, with a slightly crunchy texture, even when it’s cooked.